DimitrisGrig/DiS_TSS/README.md

 ### Acknowledgments
 ##### Contributions
 A.H. supervised the study.
 N.P. and D.G. envisioned and designed the algorithm and performed the unsupervised analysis.
 D.G. developed the algorithm.
 N.P performed all comparisons.
-A.H., D.G. and N.P. made the figures and wrote the manuscript.
+A.H., D.G., G.G. and N.P. made the figures and wrote the manuscript.